jon-heard/obsidian-inline-scripts/README.md

 ## REFERENCE: Settings
 - __Shortcut-files__ - A list of addresses to notes containing shortcut-files.
     - The "Add file reference" button adds a new entry for a shortcut-file address.
+    - The "Import full library" button imports the full __Text Expander JS__ shortcut-file library into your vault.
+Any existing library files are updated to the latest version.
     - To the right of each shortcut-file entry are a set of buttons.
         - The up and down button let you shift the entry up and down in the list.
         - The trashcan button lets you delete the entry.